 When will the Nintendo Switch 2 be released?

+Other rumours are older.
 Switchbrew hackers dug into the 5.0 firmware update that was pushed to Nintendo Switch consoles in March 2018, and found something interesting; references to technology not included in the current console.

 In the 5.0 firmware, references to a new T214 chip (which, as the name suggests, is a small improvement on the current T210 chipset) were discovered alongside references to an updated PCB (Print Circuit Board) and upgraded RAM, 8GB up from the current 4GB.
-While many would assume it was in reference to the recently announced Switch Lite, other reports suggest otherwise.

 Nintendo seems to be aware of the issue, and looks to fix it with upgraded, bendy Joy-Cons.
 As seen in the below image from the patent, the new top third of each Joy-Con can bend, which should improve ergonomics over long periods of play.
 Of course, this isn't confirmation that these updated Joy-Cons will ever hit the market, but it's good to see Nintendo actively working on improvements.